ballerina-platform/module-ballerina-http/http-ballerina/Module.md

 ### Listener

-The `Listener` is the underneath server connector that binds the given IP/Port to the network, and it's behaviour can be changed using the `http:ListenerConfiguration`.
-In HTTP, the `http:Service` typed services can be attached to the `listener`.
-The service type precisely describes the syntax for both service and resource.
+The `Listener` is the underneath server connector that binds the given IP/Port to the network and it's behavior can be changed using the `http:ListenerConfiguration`.
+In HTTP, the `http:Service`-typed services can be attached to the `Listener`.
+The service type precisely describes the syntax for both the service and resource.

 A `Service` represents a collection of network-accessible entry points and can be exposed via a `Listener` endpoint.
-A resource represents one such entry point and can have its own path, HTTP methods, body format, `consumes` and `produces` content types, CORS headers, etc. In resources, Http method and resource path are mandatory parameters and String literal and path parameters can be stated as path.
-The resource function accepts `http:Caller`, `http:Request`, `http:Headers`, Query parameters, Header parameters, and Payload parameters as arguments, but they are optional.
+A resource represents one such entry point and can have its own path, HTTP methods, body format, `consumes` and `produces` content types, CORS headers, etc. In resources, the HTTP method and resource path are mandatory parameters and the String literal and path parameters can be stated as the path.
+The resource function accepts the `http:Caller`, `http:Request`, `http:Headers`, query parameters, header parameters, and payload parameters as arguments.
+However, they are optional.

 When a `Service` receives a request, it is dispatched to the best-matched resource.